inferno-collection/Docs/docs/station-alert/developers/tool.md

 When a prop is hidden with the SA Tool, it will not appear in-game.
 The intention is to allow server owners to remove props that conflict with SA and replace them with SA props.

 For example, if you have a MLO you purchased on Tebex, and it contains non-functional warning lights outside the building, you could hide these and replace them with SA Wall Lights.

+### Coloured Radii
+When in the tool, you may notice coloured radii (or circles) - these represent the approximate range of placed Speakers.
+The aim is to help prevent excess overlap of speakers, and aid in proper coverage of stations.

+The colors will only appear when nearby to a Speaker.